Nick-C6013/Nick-C-Final-Complete-game-Skull-Quest/README.md

 Controls: A to go left, D to go right, Space to jump, and E to shield(Boss level only) From level 2 onward you gain the ability to wall jump.

+IMPORTANT: Click on the text in the victory panel to advance to next level.

 Core Mechanics:
 - Jumping/Wall jumping
 - Shooting